Hitchin and Calabi-Yau integrable systems via variations of Hodge structures: Non-compact Calabi--Yau integrable systems

 The stratification of $\tfr^1/W=\tfr^\circ\cup D^s\cup D^l$ introduced in Section \ref{SectStratifications} interacts with the restriction

 of $\sigma:S\to \tfr/W$.
 It coincides with the singularity stratification of $\tfr^1/W$ induced by $\sigma$ meaning that $\sigma$ is smooth over $\tfr^\circ/W$ and

-To give the simultaneous resolution of $\sigma:S\to \tfr/W$, recall Grothendieck's simultaneous resolution\footnote{Technically, this is a simultaneous alteration (in the sense of de Jong) because we have to pass to a (branched) covering.
-However, we keep the common term simultaneous resolution in the following.}

-of the adjoint quotient $\chi:\gfr\to \tfr/W$.
-Slodowy showed in \cite{Slo} that this diagram restricts to give a simultaneous resolution
+Grothendieck's simultaneous resolution\footnote{Technically, this is a simultaneous alteration (in the sense of de Jong) because we have to pass to a (branched) covering.
+However, we keep the common term simultaneous resolution in the following.} restricts to give a simultaneous resolution

 of $\sigma: S\to \tfr/W$.
 There is a natural $\Cc$-action on $\tilde{S}$ such that all morphisms in this diagram become $\Cc$-equivariant.
-To get $\C^*$-equivariance one has to choose $\tfr$ appropriately (\cite{Beck-thesis}).
+To get $\C^*$-equivariance one has to choose $\tfr$ appropriately (\cite[Remark 1.53]{Beck-thesis}).

+In \cite[Section 2.2]{Beck2}, it is shown that $\psi:\tilde{S}\to S$ is even a simultaneous \emph{symplectic} resolution.
+More precisely, \cite[Proposition 1]{Beck2} shows that the Kostant--Kirillov form on $\gfr$ induces a nowhere-vanishing and $\Cc$-invariant section